 These medications may cause side effects, such as:

-- calcium channel blockers: ankle swelling, flushing, headache, palpitations (typically experienced as a rapid thumping in the chest), dizziness, slow heartbeat, constipation, or heart failure (where the heart has difficulty pumping enough blood to meet the needs of the body)
+- CCBs: ankle swelling, flushing, headache, palpitations (typically experienced as a rapid thumping in the chest), dizziness, slow heartbeat, constipation, or heart failure (where the heart has difficulty pumping enough blood to meet the needs of the body)

 - Take your medication as recommended by your doctor.
 If you find that you miss doses of medication or scheduled medical tests, talk to your doctor or pharmacist for help.